pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 Start the game and listen.
 Yeah, we have a music and sounds now!

 <div data-block="note">
-_Note_: This method is enough for the tutorial or for small projects.
+  **Note**: this method is enough for the tutorial or for small projects.
 For a bigger game, it's probably too light, as you won't be able to easily manage hundreds of sounds.
 </div>

 # Next Step